In this issue: Changes to COVID-19 restrictions, updates from City Council, Calgary Transit safety and other changes, and more!

 Changes to residential parking permits

-The Calgary Parking Authority will no longer be issuing permits to residents of large multi-residence buildings in zones where permits are required for on-street parking beginning Jan 1, 2023.
+Calgary Parking will no longer be issuing permits to residents of large multi-residence buildings in zones where permits are required for on-street parking beginning Jan 1, 2023.

 Right now, some people in multi-residence buildings are eligible while some are not.
-The CPA hopes to bring more fairness and consistency to residential parking with this approach.
+The CP hopes to bring more fairness and consistency to residential parking with this approach.

-The CPA will be communicating with affected residents in the coming weeks.
-You can contact the CPA directly at 403-537-7000 to find out more details and to find out whether you will be affected by these changes.
+The CP will be communicating with affected residents in the coming weeks.
+You can contact the CP directly at 403-537-7000 to find out more details and whether you will be affected by these changes.

 Crime prevention: Don't leave idling vehicles unattended!